How to find the Area to the Right of a z score

-Note 2.
-Because the graphs are symmetrical, you can ignore the negative z-values and just look up their positive counterparts.
+Note: Because the graphs are symmetrical, you can ignore the negative z-values and just look up their positive counterparts (in other words, their absolute value).
 For example, if you are finding an area to the right of a z score and the area of a tail on the left is -0.46, just look up 0.46.

 Unfortunately, there are many variations on z-tables in textbooks.
 However, all of them work on the same assumption that the area under the graph of a normal distribution equals 100%.
 You might see a whole z-table from -3 to 3, or you might see two halves (like the ones I use on this site).
 You’ll know if you’re using a half table if the z-values range from zero to 3+.